KezzyNgotho/Anti-Korrupt/README.md

 ## Internet Computer Resources

-DeVinci is built and hosted on the Internet Computer.
+Anti-Korrupt is built and hosted on the Internet Computer.
 To learn more about it, see the following documentation available online:

 - [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart-intro.html)
 - [SDK Developer Tools](https://sdk.dfinity.org/docs/developers-guide/sdk-guide.html)